• Skip to primary navigation

 Instructions

 • Prep.
-Dice the onion and thinly slice the cabbage using a sharp chef's knife.
+Dice the onion.
+Remove any tough outer leaves of the cabbage head that may be damaged, and thinly cut ¼" slices of cabbage using a sharp chef's knife.

-Sauté until the onion is completely softened and just starting to caramelize.
+Sauté until the onion is completely softened and almost melting into the butter.

 Add 4 cups of the cabbage, and toss to coat.
-Continue to cook until the cabbage wilts.
+Place a lid on the braising pan (or pot), and continue to cook over low heat until the cabbage wilts.

 • Simmer.
 Add the stock and wine.
-Simmer uncovered for 10 minutes, and then add the remaining 2 cups of cabbage.
+Cover and simmer over low heat for 10 minutes, and then add the remaining 2 cups of cabbage.

-Continue to simmer until the second addition of cabbage is softened, and almost all of the liquid is cooked off, about 5 minutes.
+Replace the lid, and continue to simmer until the second addition of cabbage is softened.
+Remove the lid and continue to cook, if needed, until almost all of the liquid is cooked off.

 • Whisk.
 Whisk together the cream and mustard with a fork, and stir into the cabbage.
-This is the step that makes this braised cabbage dish so special.
+This is the step that brings fabulous extra flavor to this braised cabbage dish.

 Correct for any seasoning